 Which can be further pushed with some manual overclocking.
 Not to mention, the APU has the same 6-core and 12-thread configuration as the other mainstream Ryzen 5 processors.
 The only exception here is that the APU has half the L3 cache of the other Ryzen 5 desktop processors.
 Now, let’s get back to the main question asked here, which is what dedicated GPU would be equivalent to the Ryzen 5 5600G APU.

-What GPU is the Ryzen 5600G equivalent to?
+GPU equivalent to the Ryzen 5600G

 Since the GPU that is present in the Ryzen 5 5600G isn’t too powerful, there aren’t many options we are left with whose graphical powers are comparable to that of the Ryzen 5 5600G’s Radeon 7 iGPU.